john-deng/docker-traefik/README.md

 ./install -r
 ```

-wordpress will prompt below input requests, please input your site parameters or just type enter if your want to user the default settings
+traefik will prompt below input requests, please input your site parameters or just type enter if your want to user the default settings

 ```bash